hyg2010/My-Store/my-store/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build will be stored in the `dist/` directory.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.
+## Project Pages

+1. Product List: This page allows users to add any of the 5 products to the cart page.
+2. Product Detail Page: A user can click on the picture of the product list page and view a product on a individual page.
+The user can add a product to the cart.
+3. Cart Page: This page will show all the products added to the cart and will allow the user to complete the checkout page which includes name, address, and credit card information
+4. Confirmation: The confirmation page will go over the order details and shipping speed.

 ## Further help